ahrampy/Flipcamp/README.md

 ### User Authorization

-Flipcamp uses BCrypt's secure password auth pattern, allowing users to safely sign up as well as sign back in to access their listings and camp reservations.
+Flipcamp uses BCrypt's secure password auth pattern, allowing users to safely sign up and sign back in to access their listings and camp reservations, and leave comments on other campsite listings.
 A demo user is also provided to preview some protected site features.

 <img src="https://i.imgur.com/FEUdfv2.png"/>

 ### Campsites

 Flipcamp displays all relevant information a prospective camper may want to know about a campsite.
-Users can view, book, delete, and get directions to a campsite, with the added help of React-Dates.
-Campsites can also be reviewed and will always show the reviews they have recieved.
+Users can view, book, delete, and get directions to a campsite, with the added help of react-dates.
+Campsites can also be reviewed and show wether a reviewer generally recommends a camping spot or not.

 <p align="center">
   <img width="410" height="300" src="https://i.imgur.com/pKhc67f.png"/>